When you think of the holidays, what’s one of the first things that comes to mind? Food, right?

 There are three major parts of the brain involved in eating disorders.
 The insula processes feelings of hunger and other sensations, such as taste, flavor and texture.
 It’s more sensitive than normal in bulimia and less so in anorexia.
 The anterior cingulate cortex is involved in decision making and anticipation of reward.
 It’s less active in response to food in anorexia and more active in response to food in bulimia.
 Lastly, the dorsolateral prefrontal cortex regulates self-control and is more active in anticipation of food in anorexia and less active in anticipation of food in binge eating disorder.

-A lot of emotion is involved with eating disorders, such as feelings of guilt, regret, low self-esteem, and fear.
-Guilt and regret over eating too much perhaps to satisfy some emotional need; eating nothing or purging to sustain some kind of control over one’s life and body; low self-esteem about one’s weight and appearance; and fear that you will become stuck in these cycles (in turn, it feels once again like it’s out of your control).
+A lot of emotion is involved with eating disorders, such as feelings of guilt, regret, low self-esteem and fear.
+There can be guilt and regret over eating too much — perhaps to satisfy some emotional need.
+Eating nothing or purging to sustain some kind of control over one’s life and body is a form of emotional eating.
+Or low self-esteem about one’s weight and appearance.
+And fear that you will become stuck in these cycles (in turn, it feels once again like it’s out of your control).

-It’s no surprise that, during a time when we immerse ourselves in family and subject ourselves to stressful holiday schedules and socializing, those dealing with eating disorders may experience heightened susceptibility to their symptoms.
+This time of year we immerse ourselves in family and food.
+We subject ourselves to stressful holiday schedules and socializing.
+It’s no wonder those dealing with eating disorders may experience heightened susceptibility to their symptoms.
 Here are 4 ways to help protect yourself during the holidays, but also for you to be aware of how you approach others about eating this holiday season.

 In the end, you do have control, even if it’s hard to see.
 Try to remember that this holiday season, and if you have a “slip,” also try to remember that you’re human.
 Guilt and shaming yourself accomplishes nothing.
 Be kind to yourself, and happy holidays.

 Subscribe today for free to receive our weekly update and never miss an article.